And a short story about how my son didn’t listen.

 “Because you need to be multi-talented,” I told him.
 “You need to be able to layup the ball with your opposite hand when you’re forced to the left side.”
 I’ve never played organized basketball, so I’m not sure my advice was sound; but it sounded good.

 While I was “coaching” my 14-year-old kid, I got to thinking about the advice I give job seekers, most of whom listen and others (like my son) who don’t.
-The ones who listen are those who send me e-mail or even stop by the career center to tell me about their upcoming interviews or, best of all, their new jobs.
+The ones who listen are those who send me e-mails or even stop by the career center to tell me about their upcoming interviews or, best of all, their new jobs.
 It’s all about the effort they put into their job search that makes the difference.
 They do the hard work, while I simply provide the theory.
 Such as:

 People are more likely to help people who appear positive, as opposed to negative.
 I’m not saying you must feel positive; I’m just saying appear positive.
 As the saying goes, “Fake it till you make it.”